math-a3k/tradero/docs/settings.rst

 Default: ``1000``

 Amount of Klines and Training Data Time Intervals (observations) to be left for each Symbol after updating indicators.
 Controls how much data is fed to the Prediction Model.
-A value of ``1500`` will fed the Prediction Model with at most the last 1500 Training Data and "clean" the older.
+A value of ``1500`` will feed the Prediction Model with at most the last 1500 Training Data and "clean" the older ones.

 .. setting:: PREDICTION_MODEL_CLASS